Bocconi Test: 17 Questions About the Test Answered (2025 edition)

 10. What is a good Bocconi test score?

 A good score that supports your application is 35 points out of 50.
-In order to score 35, you will need to answer EVERY question on the test.
-Don’t leave answers blank.
+In order to score 35, you will need to see EVERY question on the test.
+Leave only a few answers blank.
 Try to use process of elimination to help you get rid of answer choices so that you can guess with more accuracy.

 Most importantly…